bmguillo/assistant-cloudant-webstarter/README.md

   *  [Create a data collection and jot down the Collection Id, Configuration Id and Environment Id].
   * [Ingest the documents into a new Discovery collection].

- ### Create a sample web app via IBM Cloud using nodejs SDK Boilerplate & connect to services(Cloudant, Watson Assistant & Watson Discovery)
+ ### Connect your two services (Watson Assistant and Watson discovery) to your nodejs SDK webstarter app
- 3. Create a sample app using the nodejs SDK boilerplate and connect Watson Assistant, Watson Discovery & Cloudant to it via UI (pic)
+ 3. Connect your two services(Watson Assistant and Watson discovery) via the IBM Cloud UI to your nodejs SDK webstarter app (pic)

  ### Building/Running locally the project
  4. Clone/Fork my repository as a base for your own project and to save it locally https://github.com/bmguillo/assistant-cloudant-webstarter then do the following after cd into this project's root directory